diwic/thin_main_loop/README.md

 Maturity: None.
 It's a proof-of-concept, to spawn discussion and interest.

-Needs nightly Rust due to [Box<FnOnce>](https://github.com/rust-lang/rust/issues/28796), but hopefully that's on the road towards stabilization soon.
+Needs nightly Rust due to [Box FnOnce](https://github.com/rust-lang/rust/issues/28796), but hopefully that's on the road towards stabilization soon.

 ## Supported platforms